OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/aot-compilation.md

 ## How to enable and run AOT compilation

-1. Verify that .NET 6.0 is installed.
+1. Verify that .NET 7.0 (or higher) is installed.
 To do this, open a command prompt and run the command
 ```
 dotnet --info
 ```

 <img src="/images/how-to-topics/dotnet-info.png" alt="Dotnet info" /><br />

-2. If you have Preview version of .NET 6 then uninstall it and install stable one.

-3. Install the .NET WebAssembly build tools.
+2. Install the .NET WebAssembly build tools.
 Run the following command from an elevated command prompt (Administrative mode).
 ```
 dotnet workload install wasm-tools
 ```

-4. To enable WebAssembly AOT compilation in your Blazor WebAssembly project, add the following property to your project file.
+3. To enable WebAssembly AOT compilation in your Blazor WebAssembly project, add the following property to your project file.

 ```
 <RunAOTCompilation>true</RunAOTCompilation>